alfille/shark-chase/README4.md

 # Optimization

 We will use [Simulated Annealing](https://en.wikipedia.org/wiki/Simulated_annealing) as the optimization algorithm.
-It's a way to search a potentially large solution space and converge on an olptimal solution.In theory it can explore beyond local minima to find better solutions.
+It's a way to search a potentially large solution space and converge on an optimal solution.

+In theory it can explore beyond local minima to find better solutions.

 ## Tools